sinequanon/webpack-react/README.md

 # Webpack React React-Router
-## A prototype story

-An experimentation repo for exploring a react-based technology stack.
+An experimentation repo for creating a prototype whose foundation is a react-based technology stack.

 To get started, run the following commands :